Heimdal

 How Data Execution Prevention Works

-Let’s say that an application attempts to run malicious code from a protected page. in this case, the application will receive an exception having the status code STATUS_ACCESS_VIOLATION, this can be happening because your DEP application is configured to start at the system boot in line with the no-execute page protection policy setting within the boot configuration data and counting on the policy setting, a particular application can change the DEP setting for this process.
+This can happen because your DEP settings are configured to start at system boot in line with the no-execute page protection policy setting within the boot configuration data.
+Depending on the policy setting, a particular application can change the DEP setting for its process.

 DEP is enforced by hardware and by software: